eddow/bundle-config/README.md

 	}))
 ```

 The plugin will add the parts of the bundle name (separated in the bundle name by `/` that will become file-name part separated with `.`) and target (`browser`/`server`/...) in front of the specifications.

-This case would look also for files like `default.dest.prod.yaml` or `default.dest.name.prod.yaml`.
+In the case of a bundle named `myDest/myName`, this would look also for files like `default.myDest.prod.yaml` or `default.myDest.myName.prod.yaml`.
 This is useful when there are bundles like `client/app`, `client/vendor`, `server/app`, etc. that will read files like `default.server.yml`, `local.vendor.json`, etc.

 In the bundled files, we can use
 ```typescript